n8/tracer_bullets/README.md

 > [Wikipedia](http://en.wikipedia.org/wiki/Tracer_ammunition)

-Tracer Bullet is also an alter ego of Calvin in the comic strip Calvin and Hobbes. :)
+Tracer Bullet is also a private investigator, an alter ego of Calvin in the comic strip Calvin and Hobbes. :)

 -----------------------